upendrabhattarai/Intro-to-R-mkdocs/docs/index.md

 </div>

-All the files used in the lessons are linked within, but can also be accessed through the link below.
+All the data files used in the lessons are linked within, but can also be accessed through the link below.

 <div class="grid cards" markdown>